 The best time to visit is April through November when the weather is dry and, while temperatures are cooler than the rest of the year, the conditions are best for mountaineering.

-If you’re coming to Huaraz to snowboard, the high season is July-September during Peru’s winter (dry season).
+If you’re coming to Huaraz to snowboard, the high season is July to September during Peru’s winter (dry season).

 Many festivals take place during the dry season which are Hauraz’s busiest months.
 You can expect to see fireworks, bands, and even bullfights during these festivals.